-This geography makes it ideal to grow so many different fruit and vegetables.
+This geography makes it ideal for growing so many different fruit and vegetables.
 From the coastline to the mountains, the types of foods vary greatly.

 These conditions also mean Chile can more than hold its own on the world stage when it comes to wine production.

-Chile is no different to Argentina when it comes to wine: it’s not just a drink, it’s a huge part of culture and heritage.
+Chile is no different from Argentina, and other parts of Latin America, when it comes to wine: it’s not just a drink, it’s a huge part of culture and heritage.

 All of these factors help make Chile an underrated place when it comes to foodie travel.
-There’s so much diversity in the cuisine, and many dishes to try.
+There’s so much diversity in the cuisine, and there are so many dishes to try.

 Heat and passion, as with so many Latin American cuisines, help make the Chilean tastes a unique culinary experience.

-One last time, before we go, here’s the full list of all Chilean foods covered in this article.
+One last time, before we go, here’s the full list of all Chilean foods and traditional dishes covered in this article.